tugsag/CSE6250-Project-Sepsis-Prediction/README.md

 ## Complete workflow
 (assuming ALL raw MIMIC data required are in data/ folder - see the description in that folder for a complete list of dataset needed)
-### 1. Compute onset & feature extraction using PySpark (if PySpark is NOT installed properly during conda env create, please install it using pip)
+### 1. Compute onset & feature extraction using PySpark
+(if PySpark is NOT installed properly during conda env create -f environment.yml, please install it using pip)\
 source activate sepsis\
 cd script\
 python compute_infection.py\